aircrack-ng/aircrack-ng/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Used to report a defect in the source code, scripts, etc...
-Post questions in the Aircrack-ng forum at https://forum.aircrack-ng.org - Read our documentation at https://aircrack-ng.org
+Post questions in the GitHub discussions at https://github.com/aircrack-ng/aircrack-ng/discussions - Read our documentation at https://aircrack-ng.org
 ---

 <!--
 **Bug reports will only be accepted against the current tip of the master git branch.
 Anything else will be rejected.
-Questions must be posted in the discussion board at <https://forum.aircrack-ng.org>.**
+Questions must be posted in the discussion board at <https://github.com/aircrack-ng/aircrack-ng/discussions>.**

 For any security-related issues such as exploits, buffer overflows, and such, refer to our security policy: <https://github.com/aircrack-ng/aircrack-ng/security/policy>